Who they are

 They access the ONS website on an infrequent basis from laptops at home.
 They will use mobile devices where following ONS on social media.

-They don’t tend to download and save any content.
-Where they do, they’re more comfortable with spreadsheets and PDFs.
+They do not tend to download and save any content.
+Where they do, they are more comfortable with spreadsheets and PDFs.

 What they like